Australian Mezzo-soprano Catherine Carby studied at the Canberra School of Music and the Royal College of Music, London.

 During 2013 / 2014, she makes her debut the Royal Opera, London, for whom she will sing Soeur Mathilde Dialogues des Carmélites, Second Maid Elektra and Voice from Above Die Frau ohne Schatten.
-Her current engagements further include Romeo I Capuleti e i Montecchi for Chelsea Opera Group, Brangäne Tristan und Isolde for Longborough Festival Opera (which she will also cover the Royal Opera), Beethoven Symphony No. 9 with the Philharmonia Orchestra and the Ulster Orchestra, the C.P.E.
-Bach Magnificat with the Brighton Philharmonic Orchestra, Dvorak Songs with The Gould Trio, Taverner Supernatural Songs with the City of London Sinfonia and an Opera Gala with the Royal Northern Sinfonia.
+Her current engagements further include Romeo I Capuleti e i Montecchi for Chelsea Opera Group, Aurelio L’Assiedo di Calais for English Touring Opera, Brangäne Tristan und Isolde for Longborough Festival Opera (a role that she will also cover for the Royal Opera), Beethoven Symphony No. 9 with the Philharmonia Orchestra and the Ulster Orchestra, the C.P.E.
+Bach Magnificat with the Brighton Philharmonic Orchestra, Dvorak Songs with The Gould Trio, Mozart Mass in C for the Polski Chór Kameralny, Taverner Supernatural Songs with the City of London Sinfonia and an Opera Gala with the Royal Northern Sinfonia.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.